-Grant funds may be used for the purchase of Controlled Equipment, however, because of the nature of the equipment and the potential impact on the community, there are additional and specific requirements in order to acquire this equipment.
+Grant funds may be used for the purchase of Controlled Equipment, however, because of the nature of the equipment and the potential impact on the community there are additional and specific requirements in order to acquire this equipment.
+Please contact your grant coordinator for more information.